WillNye/cloudumi/frontend/README.md

 ## `HTTPS=true yarn start`

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-(You should also run the ConsoleMe Python backend to see data)
+(You should also run the NOQ Python backend to see data)

-ConsoleMe UI uses `proxy` in `package.json` file to proxy api backend requests to [http://localhost:8081](http://localhost:8081) for local development.
+NOQ UI uses `proxy` in `package.json` file to proxy api backend requests to [http://localhost:8081](http://localhost:8081) for local development.

 ## `yarn build:prod`